-Melting point example MP is the temperature at which the atoms in a substance have sufficient energy to overcome the interatomic forces that hold them in a "fixed" position in a solid.
-On a scale of macroscopic length, the melting point material does not depend on size - both the ice cube and the glacier melt at the same temperature.
-Surface atoms require less energy to move because they are in contact with fewer atoms of matter. $\begin{array}{l} \textit{Nanocrystal decreases} \rightarrow \textit{surface energy increases} \rightarrow \\ \rightarrow \textit{melting point decreases} \end{array}$ Heat transfer in materials is carried out by two different mechanisms: lattice vibration waves (phonons) and free electrons.
+MP is the temperature at which the atoms in a substance have sufficient energy to overcome the interatomic forces that hold them in a "fixed" position in a solid.
+On a scale of macroscopic length, the melting point material does not depend on size - both the ice cube and the glacier melt at the same temperature. • Surface atoms require less energy to move because they are in contact with fewer atoms of matter.
+Size decreases \rightarrow surface energy increases \rightarrow \rightarrow melting point decreases Heat transfer in materials is carried out by two different mechanisms: lattice vibration waves (phonons) and free electrons.
 Size effects will be observed when the particle size becomes close to the phonon or electron free path.
-Quantum Physics To explain the effect of quantum size, we have to take a small leap and imagine what quantum physics is dealing with.
+To explain the effect of quantum size, we must take a small leap and imagine what quantum physics is dealing with.
 Quantum Physics is a set of laws that explain observations of the tiny building blocks of all matter.
 The quantum world should be able to explain the classical world we live in.
 To understand the quantum world, we need to understand and believe in the equivalence of a single atom and an electromagnetic wave.

-Rutherford's classical model of atom Observations show that the atom is basically empty space with a dense central positively charged structure in the center.
+Rutherford's classical model of atom Observations show that the atom is basically an empty space with a dense central positively charged structure in the center.
 The electrons exist outside this nucleus and revolve around it like planets around the sun.
 The problem with the classical model The electron has a negative charge and revolves around a central positive nucleus.
 The nucleus has a charge and therefore has a magnetic field.
 Charged particles lose energy when passing through a magnetic field.
 According to the classical electromagnetic theory, an electron must lose energy in its orbit and fall into the nucleus.
 Observations An atom is a stable structure made up of subatomic particles that do not normally decay during our lifetime.
-Conclusion Page 16 Because the observation does not match the theory.... either classical physics is wrong, or Rutherford's model is wrong/incomplete.
-Quantum Physics
+Conclusion ^{Page 21} Because the observation does not match the theory.... either classical physics is wrong, or Rutherford's model is wrong/incomplete.